AxonIQ/reference-guide/part2/command-model.md

     }

     // constructor needed by JPA
-    protected MyAggregateRoot() {
+    protected MyAggregate() {
     }
 }
 ```

-Entities within an Aggregate can listener to the events the Aggregate publishes, by defining an `@EventHandler` annotated method.
+Entities within an Aggregate can listen to the events the Aggregate publishes, by defining an `@EventHandler` annotated method.
 These methods will be invoked when an EventMessage is published (before any external handlers are published).

 Event sourced aggregates
 ------------------------